gehldp/mixr-3rdparty/README.md

 Notes
 -----

 * Visual Studio: All libraries have been compiled assuming a multi-threaded DLL-based runtime library.
-The supplied libraries were compiled with:
+The supplied libraries have been compiled with:
    * Visual Studio 2013 update 5
    * Visual Studio 2015 update 3
    * Visual Studio 2017 15.0.0+26228.10